Why accessibility is important

-If you prioritise accessibility as well as interactivity from the outset, it is possible to write storyboards and design exercises and scenarios relevant to your audience that provide great learning engagement while being fully accessible.
+If you prioritise accessibility as well as interactivity from the outset, it's possible to create storyboards and design exercises and scenarios relevant to your audience that provide great learning engagement while being fully accessible.

-Feedback from learners on what works well is invaluable, as are any thoughts and ideas of ways in which they would like to present the learning.
+Feedback from learners on what works well is invaluable, as are any thoughts and ideas on ways in which they would like to present the learning.

-Barclays is proud of its mission to become the most inclusive FTSE company for all clients, customers, and colleagues.
-Accessibility is at the heart of everything they do.
+Barclays is proud of its mission to become the most inclusive FTSE company for all clients, customers and colleagues.
+Accessibility is at the heart of everything that it does.

-Being a bank, Barclays take compliance training very seriously, with many mandatory training courses rolled out every quarter.
-It is important that all staff can fully understand and process the information in these training modules because it impacts the way they act and the way they carry out their work.
+Being a bank, Barclays takes compliance training very seriously, with many mandatory training courses rolled out every quarter.
+It is important that all staff can fully understand and process the information in these training modules, because it impacts the way that they carry out their work.

 For the last few years, Barclays has been working hard to make compliance training accessible to everyone within the company.
 This has involved educating internal teams and suppliers on accessibility requirements and making compliance training engaging and interactive for everyone, regardless of whether they have a disability.